 As “common carriers,” bus drivers and bus companies have a responsibility to keep their passengers safe.
 If a bus driver or company causes harm to its trusting passengers as a result of its reckless or careless actions, they have the right to seek payment for injuries and losses.

-At Ostroff Injury Law, we have successfully handled thousands of motor vehicle accident cases.
+At Ostroff Godshall Injury and Accident Lawyers, we have successfully handled thousands of motor vehicle accident cases.
 For example, Jon Ostroff and his team won over $21 million for several passengers who were injured in a severe crash caused by a fatigued Greyhound bus driver.

 If you were hurt in a bus collision, you should reach out to our Allentown bus accident lawyer right away.
 Our dedicated personal injury lawyers will work on your behalf to maximize the compensation you deserve.